-This past fall I returned to Nepal for the third time, thirty seven years after my first visit in 1982.
-Much had changed since my last visit in 1990, when tourism en mass was still developing - thousands of trekkers today versus perhaps a few dozen back then, widespread accommodation, wifi, hot showers, espresso, etc - yet the majestic Himalayan landscape and the kindness of the Nepalese people were exactly as I remember them from my first trip.
-Perhaps the most gratifying aspect of traveling is the people you'll meet along the way, locals and visitors alike.
-These interactions are the heart and soul of adventure travel, making brief connections with those we'll likely never meet again but returning home with memories that last forever.
+This past fall I returned to Nepal, thirty seven years after my first visit in 1982.
+Much has changed over the years - thousands of trekkers today versus perhaps a few hundred back then, widespread accommodation in places that before were uninhabited, wifi, hot showers, espresso, etc - yet the majestic Himalayan landscape and the kindness of the Nepalese people were exactly as I remember them from before.
+Perhaps the most gratifying aspect of world travel is the people you'll meet along the way, locals and visitors alike.
+These human interactions are the heart and soul of adventure travel, making brief connections with those we'll likely never meet again but returning home with memories that last forever.
 And when you meet the children of Nepal along the trail - shy yet confident, innocent yet fiercely protective, full of joy yet already burdened by a life of hardship - they'll bring a smile to your face and restore any lost faith in humanity.

 During five weeks I completed three very different itineraries totalling two hundred trekking kilometers with an overall elevation gain of 18,000 meters.
-My first destination, the wildly popular Annapurna Base Camp trek, is an easy to moderate route that takes around one week to complete.
-There are full accommodations with a wide variety of amenities from the very first day at Nayapul (elev.
-1070m) all the way to base camp, one reason many opt for this popular trek.
-Jaw-dropping scenery is your constant companion along the entire route, from the Himalayan valleys, profoundly deep, steep and mysterious - the pathways to the giants - culminating at base camp (4130m) located below the immense, three thousand meter south face of Annapurna South and the West Face of sacred and unclimbed Machhupuchhre.
+My first destination, the wildly popular Annapurna Base Camp trek, is an easy to moderate trek that takes approximately one week to complete.
+There are comfortable accommodations offering a wide variety of amenities from the very first day all the way to base camp at 4130 meters, one reason many opt for this popular trek.
+Jaw-dropping scenery is your constant companion each day, with deep, steep and mysterious valleys - the pathways to the giants - that culminate below the immense, three thousand meter south face of Annapurna South and the West Face of sacred and unclimbed Machhupuchhre.
 These are once-in-a-lifetime views that anyone can appreciate.

-My motivation for returning again to Nepal was two-fold: to witness the many changes having occurred during three decades, and to also follow sections of the original approach route taken by the 1950 French Expedition that made the first ascent of an eight thousand meter peak, without supplemental oxygen and on their first attempt of a mountain that had never before been explored.
+My primary motivation for returning to Nepal was to follow the original approach route taken by the 1950 French Expedition that made the first ascent of an eight thousand meter peak, without supplemental oxygen or reliable maps, and on their first attempt of a mountain that had never before been explored.
 The subsequent account 'Annapurna: First Conquest of an 8000-meter Peak' by expedition leader Maurice Herzog is today the best selling mountaineering book of all time, an epic yet controversial account which adds further mystique to the region on both sides of the Kali Gandaki, the deepest canyon in the world.

 My third and final destination was the popular Poon Hill Trek, one of the best locations in Nepal to watch the sunrise on Dhaulagiri I, seventh highest mountain in the world, the Annapurna Massif and Machhupuchhre.
-This is a short and easy itinerary, just 3-5 days with a little over 2000 meters of elevation gain.
+This is a short and relatively easy itinerary, just 3-5 days with a little over 2000 meters of elevation gain, with full amenities beginning to end.
 Arrive well before sunrise and watch the landscape transform as stars disappear from view and alpenglow begins to paint the Himalaya.